Wawrinka outlasts Rune to reach Indian Wells round of 16

 He broke Rune in the penultimate game and served out the victory in two hours and 40 minutes -- and more than an hour after his first match point.

+"I should have won the match way before," Wawrinka said.
+"I started feeling nervous and hesitated a little bit.
+He came back in the match.
+He is an amazing player, a young player.

-"It's special to keep winning.
-I really enjoy the second week atmosphere," said Wawrinka, who has made it to the quarter-finals this year at Marseille and Rotterdam.
+"But it is special to keep winning.
+I really enjoy the second seek atmosphere," said Wawrinka , who has reached quarter-finals in Marseille and Rotterdam this year.

+"It was important to stay there mentally because I am playing well.
+All my career I know only one way: to keep fighting, working pushing myself and stay positive."

+Wawrinka will fight for a quarter-final berth against another young talent in 21-year-old Italian Jannik Sinner, who beat France's Adrian Mannarino 7-6 (9/7), 6-4.

 © 2023 AFP